Closte Review 2022: How Good is This Google Host?

 |Load Test 2 (500 constant client in 1 minute)||418 ms||33 ms||168 ms|

 |Load Test 3 (1000 constant client in 1 minute)||261 ms*||71 ms||268 ms|

 *test not completed.

-Overall, Closte provides a good initial server response time (TTFB) but its load handling performance is below average.
+Closte provides an excellent initial server response time (TTFB), but its load handling performance is below average.